D-Chinmayisree/CashFlow/README.md

 This is just a sample app which is built with Kotlin🦸superpower and *Modern Android development* tools!
 It has below options:

 - **Cash Flow:** This is just for fun! :) Here you can keep track of your expenses.

-- **Top 100 Kotlin-Android Repos:** It shows Top 100 Android related repositories on GitHub which are developed using Kotlin!

 ---